nrfconnect/sdk-nrf/doc/nrf/libraries/caf/leds.rst

 You can also decide to create these nodes from scratch.
 There is no limit to the number of node instances you can create.

-For the LEDs to be configured correctly, make sure that LED PWM node pin numbers in the :file:`dts` file are matching the PWM nodes set when `Enabling the PWM ports`_.
+For the LEDs to be configured correctly, make sure that LED PWM node channel numbers in the :file:`dts` file are matching the PWM nodes set when `Enabling the PWM ports`_.

 The following code snippets show examples of the DTS nodes: